Private urgent care in London

 - Discharged with an outpatient appointment with our hospital consultants or specialist GPs, or referral for follow-up treatment at Cromwell Hospital or your chosen location.

-Our dedicated admin will support you throughout the whole journey, ensuring any onward tests or appointments are booked and performed on the same day.
+The dedicated admin at our urgent care centre in London will support you throughout the whole journey, ensuring any onward tests or appointments are booked and performed on the same day.

 We can help with a wide range of illnesses and injuries, including: